 Determine How Much Car You Can Afford

-Most people don’t have the cash required to buy a vehicle without financing, which is why when they’re considering the cost of a car, the total monthly expense is as important as the total price tag.
+Most people don't have the cash required to buy a vehicle without financing, which is why when considering the cost of a car, the total monthly expense may be as important as the total price tag.

 To determine how much car you can afford, consider the total monthly costs, including car loan payments, insurance, gas and maintenance.
-You also need to consider other monthly debt obligations you may have, such as credit cards, student loans and a mortgage.
+You also need to look at other monthly debt obligations you may have, such as credit cards, student loans and a mortgage.

-The total amount of debt you have, compared to your income, is called your debt-to-income ratio, and it can be a factor in whether lenders agree to give you additional credit.
+The total amount of debt you have, compared with your income, is called your debt-to-income ratio, and it can be a factor in whether lenders agree to give you additional credit.
 Generally, a ratio below 40% is considered good.
-If your monthly gross income is $4,000, then your monthly debt expenses should be less than $1,600.
+So if your monthly gross income is $4,000, for example, then your monthly debt expenses should be less than $1,600.

-Before making a major purchase, it’s a good idea to check your credit report and credit scores at least three to six months prior to your planned purchase.
+Before making a major purchase, it's a good idea to check your credit reports and scores at least three to six months prior to your planned purchase.

-Also, there are lenders that specialize in approving loans for those with lower credit scores.
+Some lenders specialize in approving loans for those with lower credit scores.
 These can come with higher interest rates and less favorable terms.
-For example, if you wanted to purchase a car for $30,000 with a five year term, the interest rate could be 11%.
-After the five year period, you would have to pay $9,140 in total interest.
-With the same loan amount and term length, but with an interest rate of 4%, the total amount of interest paid would be $3,150 or just over a third of what you would pay at the higher rate.
+For example, if you wanted to purchase a car for $30,000 with an interest rate of 11% on a five-year loan, you'd pay $9,140 in total interest.
+With the same loan amount and term length, but with an interest rate of 4%, the total amount of interest you'd pay would be $3,150—just over a third of what you would pay at the higher rate.

 Applying for the Car Loan

-When you secure a car loan, the lender agrees to loan you the purchase price of the vehicle, and you’ll agree to repay that principle with interest over a set period of months.
-It’s important to understand that the finance company technically owns the car until you pay off the loan.
+When you secure a car loan, the lender agrees to lend you the purchase price of the vehicle, and you agree to repay that principal with interest over a set period of months.
+It's important to understand that the finance company technically owns the car until you pay off the loan.

 As you're applying for a car loan, you'll encounter some important financial terms, including:

-- Down payment — This is the amount of cash you have to put toward the purchase price of the vehicle.
-The down payment lowers the amount you need to borrow, which in turn lowers the total amount of interest you’ll pay over the life of the loan.
+- Down payment: This is the amount of cash you put toward the purchase price of the vehicle.
+The down payment lowers the amount you need to borrow, which in turn lowers the total amount of interest you'll pay over the life of the loan.

-- APR (Annual Percentage Rate) — Any type of loan comes with interest, which is basically what the lender charges for allowing you to use their money to make a purchase.
+- APR (annual percentage rate): Most types of loans come with interest, which is what the lender charges for allowing you to use their money to make a purchase.
 Your car loan interest rate and any fees your lender charges make up the APR.
-When you’re comparison shopping for a car loan, comparing APR can be a good way to assess the affordability of different loans.
+When you're comparison shopping for a car loan, comparing APRs can be a good way to assess the affordability of different loans.

-- Taxes and fees — Every state charges sales tax on vehicles, plus you’ll pay fees to register the vehicle.
+- Taxes and fees: Every state charges sales tax on vehicles, plus you'll pay fees to register the vehicle.
 Typically, dealerships will charge a documentation fee to take care of registering the car and securing tags for you.
-Dealerships could also charge a destination fee from the manufacturer, which is the equalized cost of transporting the a car line across the country.
+Dealerships may also charge a destination fee from the manufacturer, which is the cost of transporting the car from the factory to the dealership.

-- Term — The term is the number of months you have to pay back the loan.
-Some common terms are 36 months to 72 months, with some loans exceeding 72 months.
+- Term: The term is the number of months you have to pay back the loan.
+Common loan terms are 36 months or 72 months, with some loans exceeding 72 months.
 The longer the term of the loan, the more you will pay in total interest for the car.
 Some lenders will also offer better interest rates for shorter term lengths, such as 36 months, and provide higher rates with longer terms, up to and even beyond 72 months.
-For example, the interest rate for an auto loan with a term of 36 months could be 4%, whereas an auto loan for 72 months could be 6%.
+For example, the interest rate for an auto loan with a term of 36 months might be 4%, whereas the same loan might be 6% for 72 months.

-- Monthly payment — This is the amount you must pay every month to the lender, by an agreed-upon date, to repay the loan.
-It includes both principle and interest.
+- Monthly payment: This is the amount you must pay every month to the lender, by an agreed-upon date, to repay the loan.
+It includes both principal and interest.
 At the beginning of the loan, your loan agreement will specify your monthly payment and how many payments you must make to fully repay the loan.
 One reason people take a longer loan term is to secure a lower monthly payment.
-Because the lender technically owns your car until you fully repay the loan, they can repossess the vehicle if you miss payments.
+Because the lender technically owns your car until you fully repay the loan, they can repossess the vehicle if you miss loan payments.

-Ideally, if your credit report contains some negative information, or your credit score is not as high as you would like, you should consider taking steps to improve your credit before applying for an auto loan.
+If your credit report contains some negative information, or your credit score is not as high as you would like, consider taking steps to improve your credit before applying for an auto loan.
 Improving your credit can boost your chances of qualifying for an auto loan at a good rate and terms.
-Improvement steps include:
+Steps you can take to improve your credit include:

 - Bringing any late payments or collection accounts current.